JordanRobo/Personal-Portfolio/README.md

 # RPG-Style Portfolio Website

 ## Introduction
 Welcome to the GitHub repository of my RPG-style portfolio website.
-This project is an interactive web application designed as a map in an RPG game to showcase my journey from Marketing to Full Stack Development.
-The site is built using Svelte, SvelteKit, Three.js for 3D interactive elements, and Firebase for backend services.
+This project is an interactive web application designed as a RPG game to showcase my journey from Marketing to Full Stack Development.
+The site is built using Svelte, SvelteKit, TailwindCSS, NES.CSS and Firebase for backend services.

 ## Features
-- **Interactive RPG Map:** A visually engaging homepage that represents different aspects of my portfolio as elements of an RPG map.
 - **Svelte & SvelteKit:** Utilizes the reactive and efficient framework for building responsive web interfaces.
-- **Three.js:** 3D interactive map and features for a dynamic user experience.
 - **Firebase:** Backend integration for features like blog posts, contact forms, and project data.

 ## Project Structure